dfinity/interface-spec/spec/index.md

 -   The cycle balance of the canister.

+-   The canister log visibility of the canister.

 Only the controllers of the canister or the canister itself can request its status.

 ### IC method `canister_info` {#ic-canister-info}